revathykrishnan000/Revathy_Krishnan-NHSBSA/readMe.md

 * Prepare the Execution Environment:

 Create a dedicated directory for running the tests (e.g., run_env).
-Copy the generated JAR file (NHSJobsAutomation-1.0.jar) from your project's target/ directory into your run_env folder.
+Copy the generated JAR file (NHSJobsAutomation-1.0.jar) from your project's target directory into your run_env folder.
 Copy the entire features/ folder (typically found in src/test/resources/) into the run_env folder.
 Copy the entire properties/ folder (from src/test/resources/) into the run_env folder.